 No, the use of VWO does not have a negative impact on your website ranking.
-For A/B and Multivariate tests, both the control and variations run on the same URL, and test changes are made by VWO on the fly.
-There is no scope for content duplication which otherwise can affect your SEO ranking.
+For A/B and Multivariate tests, both the control and variations run on the same URL and test changes are made by VWO on the fly.
+There is no scope for content duplication, which otherwise can affect your SEO ranking.

 Even though Google crawlers support JavaScript and the variation page of the A/B test campaign can be crawled by Google bots, they do not affect the performance of the A/B website.
-Google also has its own A/B testing solution which would not exist if such tests affected rankings of the website.

 In such a scenario where you don’t want B.php to affect your SEO, avoid content duplication.
 To do so, add the following code to B.php, that is, the noncanonical page: